Dion Fortune's "Mystical Meditations on the Collects"

 “Grant us thy peace all the days of our life……”

-When we desire peace, our first thoughts often tend towards what we want to get rid of: stress, anxiety, demands on our time, people who cause us undue problems.
+When we desire peace for ourselves, our first thoughts often tend towards what we want to get rid of: stress, anxiety, demands on our time, people who cause us undue problems.
 When our thoughts turn to peace in the word, it is natural to think of this in terms of the removal or absence of conflict.

 Dion Fortune reminds us that the invocation in this Collect is made to the ultimate source of all Life, the One Deity of "all things in heaven and earth."
 She suggests that real peace is not achieved by getting rid of demands and stresses, nor by avoiding or removing conflict , but through our understanding of how all things in the universe are interconnected.
 She suggests that when we have a better knowledge of the CAUSE of things, of why things are as they are, then we will find acceptance and understanding, which ultimately brings deep and lasting peace.

 During this season of colds and flu, 'Infirmity' is certainly in our minds.
-Dion Fortune’s keynote for this Collect is ‘Look within.’
+But Dion Fortune’s suggestion is that we should look within.
 What should we understand by the word ‘infirmity?’
 Physical disease or disability?
 Emotional imbalances?
-Or mental challenges - which are now, at last, being acknowledged and openly discussed.
+Mental challenges?

 As was once so memorably said: ‘Nobody’s perfect,’ and during our life on earth our ‘infirmities’ are one of the signs that can tell us so much about ourselves.
-We should certainly pray for Divine mercy, but equally we must regard our own selves with mercy and compassion.
-If we can accept with open eyes where we are now, at this very moment, then we have taken a step towards healing - even if that means switching off the computer and having an early night!
+We can pray for Divine mercy, but equally we should regard our own imperfect selves with mercy and compassion.
+If we can calmly accept where we are now, at this very moment, then we have taken a step towards healing and wholeness.

 Keynote: Protection from evil

-This Collect asks for strength and protection "in the midst of so many and great dangers" because "by reason of the frailty of our nature we cannot always stand upright."
+The Collect for this week asks for strength and protection "in the midst of so many and great dangers" because "by reason of the frailty of our nature we cannot always stand upright."

-There is rarely a time when we are not aware of 'dangers' of some sort or other, whether in the world about us or, as the Collect suggests, in the many temptations we experience in daily life when we realise that we have acted in a way which was perhaps not the best choice!
+We are frequently aware of 'so many and great dangers,' mostly those in the world about us but also, as the Collect suggests, the temptations we experience in daily life when we realise that we have acted in a way which was perhaps not the best choice!

-It's a simple image, easily visualised, but remarkably effective.
+It's a simple image, easily visualised, and can be remarkably effective.